July 28, 2021

 - Use the OneDrive app on your phone to scan and save multiple pages of printed documents.
 Now everything from whiteboard notes and business cards, to receipts and to-go menus are there when you need them.

-- Automatically backup your phone’s camera roll to OneDrive to keep your favourite moments backed up, protected and all in one place.
+- Automatically backup your phone’s camera roll to OneDrive keeping your favourite moments backed up, protected and all in one place.
 Once backed you’ll also have easy access to your photos across all your laptop, tablet or other devices. *Note: Automatic camera roll backup can only be used on one account at a time.
 So if you have both a personal and work OneDrive account on your phone, you’ll need to pick one.

 - Don’t just email a file – share it from OneDriveEasily share and collaborate on files, folders, and photos with colleagues or clients.
 If you are sharing an entire folder with someone outside your organization, just make sure you a) have permission to do so and b) that it is a folder suitable for that purpose and level of access.